The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many K-12 schools serve Lower Connecticut River Valley Planning Region?

-What is the mix of elementary, middle, and high schools in Lower Connecticut River Valley Planning Region?
+How many high schools are in Lower Connecticut River Valley Planning Region?

 What is the largest school district in Lower Connecticut River Valley Planning Region?